Art therapy for the soul.

 Empty

-The uncertainty of color is what makes it special.
-It forces participants to let go of the need for control, to let their emotions be liberated.
-Each palette becomes a flow of moods: sometimes bright, sometimes dark, but always true.
+The ambiguity of the colors is what makes it special.
+It forces participants to let go of their desire for control, allowing their emotions to be unleashed.
+Each color palette becomes a flow of mood: sometimes vibrant, sometimes somber, but always authentic.

 Bức tranh đổ màu với những mảng sắc màu ngẫu nhiên và tự do